Understanding Gum Disease

 Why Choose a Dental Implant?

 How do you know whether a dental implant is the right choice for you?
+Here are a few facts about implants:

 - They’re made of titanium.
 This allows the implant to integrate with the jawbone because the body doesn’t recognize it as a foreign object.